kalessil/phpinspectionsea/README.md

 Enhancing the experience
 ---
-Once you accommodated with the analyzer and want move further, check [Php Inspections (EA Ultimate)](http://plugins.jetbrains.com/plugin/10215-php-inspections-ea-ultimate-) out.
+Once you have accommodated with the analyzer and want move to further, check [Php Inspections (EA Ultimate)](http://plugins.jetbrains.com/plugin/10215-php-inspections-ea-ultimate-) out.

 Acknowledgments
 ---